axa-ch-webhub-cloud/pattern-library/src/components/00-materials/README.md

 ## Add Icon

 - Move the raw SVG file into `raw-icons`
-- The `npm run build-icons` script will optimize and clean the SVG and export it as a JS-importable string for further usage.
+- The `npm run build` script will optimize and clean the SVG and export it as a JS-importable string for further usage.

 ### SVGs